-The Merit 16ACX is a more affordable entry-level air conditioner with a more sophisticated two-stage compressor.
-This means it can operate on a lower speed for longer periods for more efficient and quieter performance while also delivering more even temperatures throughout the house.
+The Merit 16ACX is a more budget-friendly entry-level air conditioner with a comparatively sophisticated two-stage compressor.
+This means it can operate on a lower speed for longer periods for more efficient and quieter performance while also delivering even temperatures throughout the house.

 Plus, it offers improved humidity control compared to single-stage compressors.
 Furthermore, when the model is paired with a variable-stage furnace, it delivers even better humidity control.

 There are a few sub-models of the Merit 16ACX that have SEER ratings ranging from 14 to 17, so if energy performance is one of your main concerns, then pay attention to the efficiency rating of the specific sub-model you're looking at.